Revolving Loan Fund Application

-Provides zero-interest loans and grants to Rural Utilities Service borrowers to promote rural economic development and job creation projects.
+Provides low-interest loans and grants to Rural Utilities Service borrowers to promote rural economic development and job creation projects.

 Loan and Grant Purposes:

-Funds are passed on to third party borrowers as zero-interest loans for projects that create jobs in rural areas, or that provide infrastructure or community facilities in rural areas that will lead to economic stability.
+Funds are passed on to third-party borrowers as low-interest loans for projects that create jobs in rural areas or provide infrastructure or community facilities in rural areas that will lead to economic stability.

 Other Loan and Grant Criteria: